Key takeaways

 Avg SAT: ~1180–1350

 Private universities besides state institutions accept students who achieve 1320 SAT scores in their admissions process.
 The 1320 SAT score places students in position to pursue admissions at Marquette University and the University of Denver.
-Many educational institutions review student applications beyond test scores to provide admission opportunities to exceptional candidates with strong writing abilities even when their marks fall under the typical SAT range for admitted students.
+Many educational institutions review student applications beyond test scores to provide admission opportunities to exceptional candidates with strong writing academic potential even when their marks fall under the typical SAT range for admitted students.

 How to Research Colleges Based on Your SAT Score?